Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Kamphaeng Phet is not touristic, so there are not many choices in accommodation.

 If you’re on a budget, check out Three J Guesthouse.
-Quirky decor, lovely garden, and knowledgeable staff, this guesthouse is a great choice if you look for outdoor activities and unique lodgings at an affordable price.
+With quirky decor, a lovely garden, and knowledgeable staff, this guesthouse is an excellent choice if you are looking for outdoor activities and unique lodgings at an affordable price.

 Another choice is Ruen Thai Ban Rim Nam.
 This resort is located next to the river, offering a great view.